 An introduction to the biological psychologist's method of approach to the understanding of behavior as well as the set of principles that relate the function and organization of the nervous system to the phenomena of behavior.
 Three hours of lecture and one two-hour laboratory per week.
-Prerequisite: PSY 110 and 331 or consent of instructor.
+Prerequisite: A grade of C- or better in 312 and a statistics course of at least 3 credits, or consent of instructor, or consent of instructor.